-The employment lawyers at Zuckerman Law are privileged to advocate for full equality on behalf of LGBT victims of discrimination both in private practice and in public service.
+Hiring a proven and effective advocate is critical to obtaining the maximum recovery in a discrimination case.
+The employment lawyers at Zuckerman Law have significant experience advocating for full equality on behalf of LGBT victims of discrimination.
 Two of the firm’s attorneys held senior positions at the U.S. Office of Special Counsel, where they enforced prohibitions against LGBT discrimination in the federal workforce, and provided training and outreach to federal managers and supervisors to prevent LGBT discrimination.

 What is Sex-Stereotyping?

 Sex-stereotyping has provided a sort of back door into Title VII protection for those who have suffered sexual-orientation or gender-identity discrimination.
 Simply put, discriminatory conduct against LGBT individuals can constitute prohibited sex discrimination under Title VII and other federal statutes that prohibit sex discrimination where the conduct is based on those individuals’ nonconformance to gender norms.